Skip to content

 The order of operations matters.
 Done correctly:

-- Inspect first, file second.
-Get a free written inspection from a licensed local contractor with insurance-claim experience.
+1. Inspect first, file second.
+Get a written inspection from a licensed local contractor with insurance-claim experience.
 The report should include photos of every impact zone, slope-by-slope damage classification, and a written cause-of-loss opinion.
-Get matched with a storm damage inspector.
+Talk to a storm damage inspector.

 Hail-belt and hurricane-coast specifics